JeeWeetje/iot-workshop/README.md

 ### TTN App secrets

-This integration requires the AppEUI and App Access Key from the TTN portal.
+This integration requires TTN portal AppEUI and App Access Key.

-TODO - new portal????
+*TODO* - new ttn portal pictures????

 These are the secrets needed from TTN.

 ### Azure IoT Hub secrets

-This integration requires an shared access policy key name with Registry write and Device connect permissions.
+This integration requires am Azure IoT Hub Shared access policy key name with `Registry, Write and Device connect` permissions.
 In this example, we use the **iothubowner** policy which has these permissions enabled by default.

 1. Check the Azure portal notifications.
 The IoT Hub should be created by now.
 2. On the left, select `Resource groups`
-3. select the ResourceGroup `TechDays42rg`.
+3. Select the ResourceGroup `TechDays42rg`.
 It will open a new blade with all resources.
-4. select the IoT Hub `TechDays42ih` It will open a new blade with the IoT Hub.
+4. Select the IoT Hub `TechDays42ih` It will open a new blade with the IoT Hub.
 5. The IoTHub has not received any messages yet.
 Check the general settings for `Shared access policies`
 6. Navigate to the 'iothubowner' policy and remember the primary key.
 7. Also remember the name of the IoT Hub eg 'TechDays42ih'

 These are the secrets needed from Azure.

 ### Create server.js